AlexHarn/bfrv1_icetray/snowstorm/resources/docs/config.rst

 Baseline IceModel
 -----------------

-Before configuring the perturbes, the baseline ice model (e.g. for Absorption and DOMEfficiency scaling) must be set by:
+Before configuring the perturber, the baseline ice model (e.g. for Absorption and DOMEfficiency scaling) must be set by:

 * ``IceModelLocation``
     Location of the baseline ice model to use.